todofixthis/jquery.jsonapi/USAGE.md

     return $this->success(array('likes' => $object->getLikeCount()));

 # Invoking API Actions
-JsonAPI provides two libraries for invoking API actions:  a PHP stub for writing server-to-server communication libraries and a Javascript client for sending JsonAPI requests from a browser.
+JsonApi provides two libraries for invoking API actions:  a PHP stub for writing server-to-server communication libraries and a Javascript client for sending JsonApi requests from a browser.

 ## PHP
-JsonAPI provides a base class `JsonApi_Base` that you can use to create your API class.
+JsonApi provides a base class `JsonApi_Base` that you can use to create your API class.

 Here is an example of a class used to communicate with the `like` controller